 Add shallots and garlic; cook, stirring occasionally, until slightly softened and golden brown, about 5 minutes.
 Add wine; cook until evaporated, 3 to 5 minutes.
 Stir in mustard and 1 1/2 cups water; bring to a boil.

 Return chicken, bone side down, to pot.
 Reduce heat to a simmer, cover, and cook until chicken is tender and cooked through, 30 to 35 minutes.
 Transfer chicken to a plate; loosely tent with aluminum foil to keep warm.
 Add tomatoes to pot; season with salt and pepper.
 Cook on high until sauce has thickened, 6 to 8 minutes.
 Reduce heat to medium-low, and return chicken to pot; cook until heated through.
-Serve, garnished with tarragon, if desired.
+Garnish with tarragon, if desired, and serve.